GLOBAL MARKETS-Growth, European worries send shares lower

 * Spanish yields rise as hopes of quick EU action fades

-LONDON/NEW YORK, July 9 World shares fell on Monday as investors shied away from riskier assets, unnerved by a darkening global growth outlook and mounting doubts of speedy progress to resolve Europe's debt crisis.
+LONDON, July 9 The euro hovered near a two-year low and world shares fell on Monday as the darkening global growth outlook combined with low hopes of progress in Europe's debt crisis at a key meeting of finance ministers to drive investors away from risk assets.

-The euro recovered from a two-year low against the dollar, but remained fragile as the optimism raised by last month's EU deal to help indebted states and banks faded.
-Yields on benchmark Spanish and Italian bonds were also moving up to levels considered unsustainable.
+Yields on benchmark Spanish and Italian bonds were also moving up to unsustainable levels as the optimism raised by last month's EU deal to help indebted states and banks faded.

-Wall Street opened modestly lower after data in Asia raised concerns about slower economic growth there.
-Investors were also looking ahead to earnings season with Aloca reporting results at the end of the day.
+U.S. stocks were poised to open lower with eyes on the start of the second-quarter earnings season, which is expected to see the slowdown in growth reflected in corporate profitability.

 "In terms of progress, we might actually see a bit more clarification on where we are, but I don't think progress is necessarily the word you use here," said Rob Carnell, international economist at ING.